jonitirk/JavaScript/README.md

 # JavaScript
-Some of the JavaScript exercises that I've done (including HTML and CSS-files).
+Some of the JavaScript exercises that I've done (including HTML5-files).